macloo/jquery-photo-gallery/README.md

 # jQuery Photo Gallery

-This small collection of HTML, CSS and JavaScript files is intended to help complete beginners learn how to use jQuery.
+This small collection of HTML, CSS and JavaScript files is intended to help *complete beginners* learn how to use jQuery.
+You can [see the live Web pages](http://macloo.github.com/jquery-photo-gallery/) to observe the differences among the four files.

 [Version 0](photos0.html) of the photo gallery establishes the basic format in the HTML, but the jQuery for that file -- [photos0.js](scripts/photos0.js) -- is incomplete.
 It shows us something interesting in its incompleteness, though: When we move something with jQuery, it really is gone from its original place in the HTML.